Skip to main content

 Step 3: Create an index

-Note: If you prefer to use external embedding models, see Bring your own vectors.
+To use external embedding models instead, see Bring your own vectors.

 # Create a dense index with integrated embedding